CAVaccineInventory/airtable-publish/pipeline/README.md

    1. Starts a beeline span
    2. Calls the function added in step 1, checking its err response
-   3. Filters the columns using `filter.ToAllowedKeys`
+   3. Filters/modifies the columns using `filter.Transform`
    4. Returns the result.

 4. Insert that function into `EndpointMap` in